segmentio/segment-docs/src/guides/usage-and-billing/account-management.md

 To move a source between workspaces, navigate to the source's **Settings** tab, then click **Transfer to Workspace**.
 Choose the workspace you're moving the source to, then click **Transfer Source**.

+When a source is transferred from one workspace to another, it will include all the connected destinations with the same settings.

 > info ""
 > The person who transfers the source must be a [workspace owner](/docs/segment-app/iam/) for both the origin and recipient workspaces, otherwise the recipient workspace won't appear in the dropdown list.

-> info ""
-> When a source is transferred from one workspace to another, it will include all the connected destinations with the same settings and nothing will change from the source details.
-The only difference is that the source will now belongs to a different workspace.

 ![Image of the Transfer to Workspace tab in Segment's platform](images/transfer-source.png "Transferring a source")